Act-On: History

+Software

 Act-On is a subscription-based software-as-a-service (SaaS) product for marketing automation.
 Its software products are for email marketing, landing pages, social media prospecting, CRM integration, lead management, webinar management, and analytics.

-Act-On has a Twitter Prospector tool introduced in 2010 that automates the publishing and monitoring of content on Twitter, tracking prospective customers and measuring their activity.
+Act-On has a Twitter prospector tool introduced in 2010 that automates the publishing and monitoring of content on Twitter, tracking prospective customers and measuring their activity.
 An Act-On Insight tool, released in June 2012, compares a company's social media marketing performance to competitors.
-Its Hot Prospects tool, introduced at the 2011 Dreamforce conference, creates a dashboard in Salesforce.com that scores the likelihood a prospect is ready to make a purchasing decision.
-A set of software tools for search engine optimization, pay-per-click advertising and other inbound tactics was introduced in May 2013 under the name Act-On Inbound.
-Act-On also introduced a mobile app and mobile optimization features.
-In July 2014, Act-On announced a set of product updates intended to improve data visualization and customize the user experience.
+Its Hot Prospects tool, introduced at the 2011 Dreamforce conference, creates a dashboard in Salesforce that scores the likelihood a prospect is ready to make a purchasing decision.
+A set of software tools for search engine optimization, pay-per-click advertising and other inbound tactics was introduced in May 2013 under the name Act-On Inbound alongside a mobile app.
+In July 2014, Act-On announced a set of product updates intended to improve data visualization and customization.
 Enhancements included a responsive email composer and expanded CRM integrations.

-In March 2015, It introduced Act-On Anywhere, a Chrome application allowing users access to marketing automation data and functionalities across any web-based browser.
-Allowing users to embed calls-to-action in web pages and blogs from any web-based content management system, this extension along with Act-On's open APIs, supports a larger vision for an open marketing ecosystem, in which third-party applications can plug and play with Act-On – ensuring that end-users can continue to leverage their current systems and augment the use of those systems using engagement data collected within marketing automation.

-In June 2015, Act-On released Data Studio, an advanced data access and analytics tool allowing users to visualize, select, configure and export Act-On data to any Business Intelligence (BI) platform.
-Offered as part of Act-On's enterprise package, the feature equips users with built-in wizards, filters and templates to extract and report on engagement data in real-time.
+In March 2015, Act-On produced Act-On Anywhere, a Chrome application allowing users access to marketing automation data.
+In June of the same year, Act-On released Data Studio, a tool allowing users to visualize, select, configure and export data to any business intelligence platform.

-Act-On is intended for marketing departments across small, midsize and enterprise companies, serving as a lower-cost and more customer-service focused alternative to enterprise software suites.

-Users can manage WebEx and GoToWebinar events within the software.
+Act-On software integrates with Webex and GoTo Meeting.
 It also integrates with data and analytics services, such as Google Analytics.
 More connectors are available for Microsoft Dynamics, WordPress, Salesforce, SugarCRM, Oktopost and others.

-As part of its Open Marketing Ecosystem, the Act-On platform offers native integrations with all major CRM systems, to be vendor-agnostic without being indifferent.
+The Act-On platform offers native integrations with all major CRM systems.
 A separate version for agencies has an agency dashboard to centrally manage multiple client campaigns and is sold at a lower bulk price.
-Act-On also promotes its agency partners and third-party applications on the Act-On Partner Exchange (APEX), manages an educational resource called the Act-On Center of Excellence (ACE) and provides professional services.